VERSE-Web/VERSE-Web/README.md

 - “I’m boring, dumb and I like codding/osinting.”
 - I believe every expert was once a beginner (and probably still is deep down).
 - Ask me about my latest bug—seriously, I could use the help.
+- Yes, I'm a car guy.
+- My favaourite car is the 2019 C7 ZR1 Corvete.
+- Manual > Auto
+- Yes a "QT 5.0L W16 AWD with an LSD and 4WS" makes sense...
+The fuck u mean no it doesn't.

 ---